-Growth spurts are serious business!
+Baby growth spurts are serious business!
 The latest one hit the Muñoz household this week.
-Baby Amariah has been eating nearly non-stop for the past 3 days.
+My 3 month old daughter Amariah has been eating nearly non-stop for the past 3 days.

 Every minute she emits what we call her distinctive “I want milk!” piggy snort, and it’s been a reminder of the innocent intensity of hunger.

 Hunger is a natural part of existence.
 Babies aren’t exceptions to this – one could say they are the extreme.
 The dependency and urgency of infant hunger is real.
 Could the same be said of our faith?

 So put away all malice and all deceit and hypocrisy and envy and all slander.
 Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation— if indeed you have tasted that the Lord is good.
 1 Peter 2:1-3

 Since I’ve become a nursing mom this passage in 1 Peter 2 has come to life, especially during growth spurts like this.

 Am I craving God’s Word like a newborn?
 I may not be able to read the Bible every hour—the pace at which Amariah feeds—but are verses frequently on my mind?